UICrail/SemanticRSM/README.md

 ## Data
 * Sample data sets:
     - based on fictive or real networks, or
-    - generated from OpenStreetMap.
+    - based on OpenStreetMap, using [Overpass Turbo](https://overpass-turbo.eu/).

 ## Languages
 RDF, [RDF-star](https://www.w3.org/2022/08/rdf-star-wg-charter/), OWL, SHACL (for constraints), SPARQL (for queries), SPARQL-star, Python; possibly SWI Prolog.

 # Documentation
 ## Wiki
 The Wiki documents the design process, esp. main design choices.
-It is an integrated wiki, accessible via the menu bar.
+This is an integrated wiki, accessible via the GitHub menu bar.

 ## Documentation folder
 Only contains diagrams (class diagrams for instance) and illustrations.
-Better look into the wiki.
+Full documentation is in the wiki.